johnjackoleary/cfi-commonplace-book/README.md

 ---

+## Building Your Own Files
+You are welcome to use these files within the terms of CC-fill this in

+You can fork it on Github if you'd like, and publish on obsidian just as well!

+If you want to make a PDF version of the syllabus, it doesn't quite fit the model of interlinked files, but can be done with:

+---

 ## Project Details
 ### Structure
 - Files starting with "~ " are meant to show up on top of the list, likely they are MOCs or overviews.